hc-nolan/ratingrelay/usage.md

 ### With pip

 If you insist on running via a local Python installation, I strongly recommend using uv, which provides easier ways to manage Python projects.
-If, for whatever reason, you do not wish to use uv, you canset up a Python environment with pip.
+If, for whatever reason, you do not wish to use uv, you can set up a Python environment with pip.

 - Clone the repository: `git clone https://codeberg.org/hnolan/ratingrelay`
 - Enter the directory: `cd ratingrelay`